Let’s protect the river and its forests

 Join our campaign!

 Be a part of our movement to protect Oregon’s Nehalem River and its forests.
-In the Fall of 2018, you will be able to add your voice to the Scenic Nehalem campaign through public comment.
 Sign up here to stay up to date and donate here to support WSC and our coalition work to ensure this river and its remarkable fish remain for generations to come.

 Visit the Nehalem